home-assistant/home-assistant.io/source/_integrations/integration.markdown

   required: false
   type: string
   default: trapezoidal
-max_age:
+max_sub_interval:
-  description: "If the source sensor is constant this duration will be used for time based updates."
+  description: "Applies time based integration if the source did not change for this duration.
+Use 0 for no time based updates."
   required: false
   type: time
 {% endconfiguration %}